ubccr/ccrdocs/pages/hpc/jobs.md

     only use `--cpus-per-task` to request CPUs.
 You cannot request more cores than there are on a single compute node where your job runs.

-Using these options will depend on the type parallelism you are using, i.e. distributed or shared memory.
+Using these options will depend on the type of parallelism you are using, i.e. distributed or shared memory.
 Here's some simple guidelines to follow:

 - `--ntasks=#`: Number of "tasks" (use with distributed parallelism).